piousmisha/learning/README.md

-or create a new repository on the command line echo "# learning" >> README.md git init git add README.md
+To create a new repository on the command line, please follow the below instructions.

+echo "# learning" >> README.md
+git init
+git add README.md